Vermicomposting is becoming more and more popular, especially in urban areas because of how much it speeds up the composting process.

 But pick the wrong bin, and you might find yourself giving up before you’ve even really started.
-We’ve rounded up the best worm composters on the market to make sure you have a bin full of healthy happy worms.
+I’ve rounded up the best worm composters on the market to make sure you have a bin full of healthy, happy worms.

-These are our top six picks for the best worm composters you can buy today.
-Plus two extra bins that didn’t quite make the list but we thought were worth mentioning.
+These are my top six picks for the best worm composters you can buy today.
+Plus two extra bins that didn’t quite make the list but I thought were worth mentioning.

 The Worm Factory is the original worm farm and pioneered the stackable design that’s become so popular today.
 This is mostly because of how easy it makes harvesting the compost.
 It’s the second version of Nature’s Footprints worm bin and has a few improvements over the previous model.

 A small change that I found surprisingly useful is the redesigned lid.
 Before it was just flat, but now it’s dome-shaped and doubles as a holder for the worm trays when you’re harvesting the compost.
 The legs are also slightly taller to allow for better ventilation.

 The product comes with four trays but is expandable up to a total of eight; meaning you can adjust the size of the bin to suit your needs.
 If you’re feeling lazy and don’t want to harvest the compost, you don’t have to!
 When you have eight trays on the go, Nature’s Footprint claims that the bin has the largest volume for the smallest footprint of any home composter.
 The total footprint is 18″ x 18″.

 One thing I really like about this composter is the fact it’s eco-friendly.
 It’s made in the USA which cuts down its carbon footprint because the bin doesn’t have to travel as far.
 Also, you can be sure the people who made it have been treated fairly – a big plus for me.